-In the present paper we extend the formalism from Ref.[27] to the second backbending induced by a proton broken pair.
+In this paper, we extend the formalism from [27] to the second backbending induced by a proton broken pair.
 This is done by performing the mixing of four rotational bands.
-The first two are obviously the g-band and the S-band with a neutron broken pair, whereas the other two are associated to a proton broken pair and to two, one of neutron and one of proton type, broken pairs, respectively.
+The first two are obviously the g-band and the S-band with a neutron broken pair, whereas the other two are associated with a proton broken pair and to two, one of neutron type and another of proton type, broken pairs, respectively.
 The projected states which define the four bands have specific single-particle factors describing each case mentioned above.
-The protons and neutrons are treated through BCS model states associated only to $6\nu i{13/2}$ and $5\pi h{11/2}$ orbitals.
-The intruder particles are coupled to a phenomenological core which is deformed and described by means of the coherent state model (CSM) [28].
-The projected states are deformed and therefore not orthogonal but can be used to construct an orthogonal basis.
+The protons and neutrons are treated through BCS model states associated only with $6vi{13/2}$ and $5\pi h{11/2}$ orbitals.
+The intruder particles are coupled to a phenomenological core which is deformed and therefore not orthogonal but can be used to construct an orthogonal basis.
 The lowest eigenvalues of the model Hamiltonian in this orthogonal basis define the yrast band.
-The main purpose of the present work is to reproduce the experimental yrast spectrum and its backbending behavior for some even-even rare earth nuclei which are known to be double backbenders, as well as to provide a through out analysis of the rotational alignment process and the possible consequences for the E2 transition properties along the yrast band.
+The main purpose of this work is to reproduce the experimental yrast spectrum and its backbending behavior for some even-even rare earth nuclei which are known to be double backbenders, as well as to provide a thorough analysis of the rotational alignment process and the possible consequences for the E2 transition properties along the yrast band.

 The description of the method and results are presented according to the following plan.
-The model Hamiltonian as well as the projected particle-core product basis used for the description of the double backbending phenomenon is presented in the next section, Section II.
-The E2 transition probabilities are considered in Sec.
-III and the emerging numerical calculations are given in Sec.
-IV.
-Final conclusions are drawn in Sec.
-V.
+The model Hamiltonian and the projected particle-core product basis used for the description of the double backbending phenomenon are presented in section 2.
+The E2 transition probabilities are considered in section 3 and the emerging numerical calculations are given in section 4.
+Final conclusions are drawn in section 5.